nicaless/nanowrimo_ga_project/README.md

 Cool!
 Looks like I have a lot in common with what Brandon Sanderson writes based on our recommendations!

-Of course, this recommender only works for writers already in my list of writers and their known past-written genres, but I'm hoping it's a list that will continue to expand.
+Of course, this recommender only works for writers already in my list of writers and their known past-written genres, but I'm hoping it's a list that will continue to expand so that I can then evaluate the effectiveness of the recommender and make improvements.

-## Conclusion

-### Next Steps
+## Next Steps
+I thoroughly enjoyed diving into the NaNoWriMo data and exploring this intersection between my two passions: data science and writing.

+Some possible next steps for this project include:

+- Collecting more data to see how well the models perform in predicting outcomes for new writers not currently in my data set
-more feature engineering of features not based on data from current contest to boost score
+- Performing more feature engineering on the data points excluding the current contest data to see how I can boost model scores

-figuring out what defines the clusters of writers predicting final word count (not just winning or losing)
+- Figuring out what are the defining features in the 5 unique clusters of writers discovered from KMeans Clustering
+- Predicting a final word count instead of just a binary win/lose outcome

-expand the genre recommender
+- Building out the genre recommender

-try more advanced rebalancing the novel data and then trying to fit the data
+- Exploring what features might be better predictive winning novels
+ 	- Are novels in certain genres more likely to win than others?